microsoft/azuredevopslabs/labs/vsts/VSTSDemoGenerator/readme.md

    <img src="images/8.png"/>

 >**Note:** You will need to provide your own information such as URLs, user name, password, etc for the endpoints created.
-You will need to provide them before you attempt to use them, say in build, release defintions, for example.
+You will need to provide them before you attempt to use them, say in build, release definitions, for example.
 <!--
 ## Features under development